|

 2. Reboot the PC, making sure the Parallel Port card is installed in the computer.
 At this point you should use the Device Manager to see that the newly installed LPT port is present and then tell the new Parallel Port card to emulate LPT1 via the Port Settings tab of the LPT Port Properties.
 Write down the port base address shown there, on a sheet of paper - no requirement for IRQ is used whether it is shown or not so do not worry about that IRQ part.
 Note- if no 'LPT1, LPT2, or LPT3 device is shown, contact the card manufacturer to correct the card installation until one of the LPT devices is shown that relates to your new card-slot device, the default is LPT1 when there is only one parallel port.

 3. Connect the Roboscope parallel connecting cord to a Dob-Driver II, Power-on the Dob-Driver and let it finish startup diagnostic, Start Roboscope (click on Robo.bat in your Roboscope files group folder).
 When Roboscope starts, type 'new' at the first prompt for telescope selection just for this test.
-Note- If 'no comm-link to Dob-Driver' results on-screen, then email us the port-base address you wrote-down in the above step... the Roboscope 5.3 version currently supports LPT base addresses 0378, or 03BC (the usual LPT I/O base address register location options for a parallel port when it was 'native' on the machine already), and also checks at address FCD8 (the typical port address created by adding parallel port cards in laptop slots).
-But some other systems or OS requirements can map LPT ports to new location addresses not on this list, and we can easily add those new addresses to Roboscope then email you the new program (any LPT base address less than FFFF hexidecimal).
+Note- If 'no comm-link to Dob-Driver' results on-screen, then email us the port-base address you wrote-down in the above step... this Roboscope version currently supports LPT base addresses shown at top of this page.
+If you can not force one of those above-listed base addresses to work, then we can easily add new addresses to Roboscope then email you the new program (any LPT base address less than FFFF hexidecimal).

 4. When you get past the above successfully, select 'Manual Pan' from the Roboscope menu and make sure the telescope motors are responding with motions in all 4 directions to verify all is well.
 If still getting "No Comm Link" message then see the problems section below.